linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 https://aws.amazon.com/s3/faqs/?nc1=h_ls

-The total volume of data and number of objects you can store are unlimited.
+"The total volume of data and number of objects you can store are unlimited.
 Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.
 The largest object that can be uploaded in a single PUT is 5 gigabytes.
-For objects larger than 100 megabytes, customers should consider using the Multipart Upload capability.
+For objects larger than 100 megabytes, customers should consider using the Multipart Upload capability."

 ---